thankful-ai/shh/README.md

-shh uses envelope encryption to keep your project secrets secure. `gen-key` creates 4096-bit RSA keys in your home directory, encrypting the private key using AES-256 with a mandated 24-char minimum length password, which is long enough to prevent re-use/memorization and forcing use of a password manager.
+shh uses envelope encryption to keep your project secrets secure. `gen-key` creates 4096-bit RSA keys in your home directory, encrypting the private key with a mandated 24-char minimum length password, which is long enough to prevent re-use/memorization and forcing use of a password manager.

-Each secret is encrypted with a random AES-256 key.
+Each secret is encrypted with a random AES-256 key using GCM.
 The AES key is encrypted using your RSA private key and stored alongside the secret.

+## Security bulletins

+### v1.8.0

+As of v1.8.0, the following security vulnerability is fixed:

+- Previously, secrets were vulnerable to an Oracle Padding Attack, as our use of AES-CFB did not include any authentication mechanism.
+Switching to AES-GCM prevents this attack.
+You should regenerate any keys that were stored in .shh and shared.

 ## Future improvements

 - Add tests
-- Improve encryption/decryption code quality, DRY
-- Change storage format to hold global AES-encrypted secrets with individually encrypted passwords
 - v2: Use ssh-agent rather than homegrown server.
 Removes `shh serve` and `shh login`, `-n` non-interactive mode, memguard dependency